The other day I was in the mood for a couple of chili cheese dogs, so I decided to stop by my local Wienerschnitzel and satisfy my craving.

 You may unknowingly have a little money hiding right in front of you too, although the cash I’m talking about isn’t tucked in a hidden recess within your wallet.

-According to MissingMoney.com, approximately 1 in 8 people in the United States have some missing money waiting to be claimed.
-Fortunately, every state in the Union has enacted unclaimed property laws that instruct companies to turn forgotten funds over to a state official who is charged with making a diligent effort to find you or your heirs.
+It’s been estimated that approximately 1 in 8 people in the United States have missing money waiting to be claimed, usually from bygone bank accounts, income tax refunds, uncashed paychecks, utility deposits, insurance policies, escrow deposits, certificate of deposits, and saving bonds.
+Fortunately, there are unclaimed property laws in every state that instruct companies to turn over those forgotten funds to an appointed official whose job is to help reunite it with you or your heirs.